Know what editors are sick of seeing?

 Once you know about these – and stop doing them – your editors will fall in love with you.

 Why?
 Because instead of fixing the same problems over and over, they get to spend time editing stuff that matters.
-This is going to make your editing process so much more valuable.
+This is going to make your editing process much more rewarding…

 #1 – What Kind of Editing Comes First?